Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

     It is my intention to base Xt upon this model of major and minor modes, and use that to the highest advantage available.

-### Optional client/server architecture

-We should aim for a high startup speed for both the core, and frontend, but the client/server architecture would be good to have as well, a la `emacsclient` and `emacs` pair.

 ### Backend / Frontend infrastructure